najoshi/nik-presents/README.md

       --duration DURATION  Number of seconds images are shown (Default 8).
       --verbose            Informational output to STDOUT.

+You can change the PIR timeout and the image duration to whatever suits you.
+Just add those options to the "nikwrapper.sh" file.

 **9\.** The final step is to make nik-presents automatically start on boot and to hide the mouse cursor.
 Make sure to test out nik-presents on the command-line using your media files before doing this step (See below).
 Open the Raspberry Pi Configuration editor and under "Display", disable screen blanking.
 Go to the "/home/pi/.config/lxsession/LXDE-pi/" directory.
 If it does not exist, create it.